BRBXGIT/BrbxMvi/README.md

 ## Useful Helpers

-BrbxMvi includes a few extensions to make common tasks a bit easier here if some of them:
+BrbxMvi includes a few extensions to make common tasks a bit easier here is some of them:

 ### State Updates
 ```kotlin